 We used wide ranges for the egg production rates in healthy and vND infected hens to account for the uncertainty in these parameters.
-For example, for barn A, the egg production was fairly constant at 70% for a few days before dropping off.
-We used a prior of uniform (0.68, 0.72) for the egg production in healthy hens for barn A. The ending egg production on the last day of production data for barn A was 28%.
+For example, for barn A, the egg production was fairly constant at 70 percent for a few days before dropping off.
+We used a prior of uniform (0.68, 0.72) for the egg production in healthy hens for barn A. The ending egg production on the last day of production data for barn A was 28 percent.
 We used a uniform (0.2, 0.3) distribution as the prior for the egg production rate in vND infected hens.
-The egg production drops in barns B and C were much milder compared to barn A. Egg production fell in these barns from about 70% to 50-60%.
-A uniform (0.64, 0.74) prior was used for egg production in sick hens.
-There was almost no drop in egg production for barn D with the egg production around 90% on all days.
-A uniform (0.90, 0.94) distribution was used for egg production in healthy hens and a uniform (0.80, 0.90) distribution was used for egg production in sick hens.
+The egg production drops in barns B and C were much milder compared to barn A. Egg production fell in these barns from about 70 percent to 50-60 percent.
+A uniform (0.64, 0.74) prior was used for egg production in healthy hens in barns B and C, while a uniform (0.4, 0.55) distribution was used for egg production in sick hens.
+There was almost no drop in egg production for barn D with the egg production around 90 percent on all days.
+A uniform (0.90, 0.94) distribution was used for egg production in sick hens.
+There was almost no drop in egg production in sick hens in barns in barns used for egg production for barn D with the egg production around 90 percent on all days.
+A uniform (0.90, 0.94) distribution was used for egg production in sick hens in this barn.